Traveller accuses airline staff of pocketing his AirPods

 Unwittingly we have been presented with a travel accessory that can tell you exactly where your luggage is, but not how to get it back.

-Twitter is full of forlorn screenshots of wandering AirPods and stories of following the pods around the globe.
+Twitter is full of forlorn screenshots of wandering AirPods being tracked around the globe.

 "left my AirPod at the airport .. like i'm never seeing her again," reads one.